Shopify accessibility and catalog cleanup scan

 Run the scan

-Generate a quick Shopify accessibility audit so the current state is visible before anyone starts fixing issues.
+Generate a quick Shopify accessibility-oriented scan so the current state is visible before anyone starts fixing issues.

 Step 02